Baby Hair Vs. Hair Breakage: How To Tell The Difference

 Illustration: StyleCraze Design Team

 Baby hair, also known as peach fuzz, is commonly an indication of new hair growth.
 However, it is easy to mistake this fine hair for hair breakage.
 Excessive use of heat straighteners and chemical hair treatments and an unhealthy lifestyle can cause hair breakage.
 Broken hairs may appear like baby hairs, but they are not.
 If you are confused if it is new hair growth or hair breakage, use the methods described in this article.
-Improve your diet and lifestyle as well for better and more consistent results.
+Further, improving your diet and lifestyle are some effective ways to grow hair naturally and maintain its good health in the long run.

 Frequently Asked Questions